-- Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups - The researcher may have the opportunity to undertake ad-hoc paid teaching (this includes lecturing, demonstrating, small-group teaching, tutoring of undergraduates and graduate students and supervision of masters projects in collaboration with principal investigators).
-Permission must be sought in advance for each opportunity. - Any other duties appropriate with the role.
+- Contribute ideas for new research projects and facilitate new research collaborations within the Podium institute, the University of Oxford, and industrial partners. - Develop ideas for generating research income and help raise research funds through grant applications. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Carry out collaborative projects with colleagues in partner institutions and research groups. - The researcher may have the opportunity to undertake ad-hoc paid teaching (this includes lecturing, demonstrating, small-group teaching, tutoring of undergraduates and graduate students and supervision of master's projects in collaboration with principal investigators).
+Permission must be sought in advance for each opportunity. - Liaise with funding bodies and provide information to project stakeholders and represent the research group at external meetings/seminars, either with other members of the team or alone. - Any other duties appropriate with the role.